ReconAI/AMTrafficPhase2-face-licenseplate-detection/Cascade/README.md

 Here I investigated, whether a cascade classifier would demonstrate needed performnce in speed and accuracy.
 This is a non-DL approach from classical CV, and would make a (strong) benchmark to our experiments.
 I have chosen cascades from OpenALPR for LP detection and OpenCV for face detection, as both sources are experts in the field.

 ### License plate detection:
 First I tried to train my own cascade, but that did not converge in reasonable time.
 Training a cascade requires a lot of empirical finetuning of parameters, and a complex model can require up to several days to train.
 Hence, I have resorted to using a trained cascade model from [OpenALPR](https://github.com/openalpr/openalpr) project.
-They have several cascade algorithms available for different regions, I have tested the eu.xml trained to recognize european license plates.
+They have [several pretrained cascade models](https://github.com/openalpr/openalpr/tree/master/runtime_data/region) available for different regions, I have tested the eu.xml trained to recognize european license plates.

 The cascade runs at ~70 ms on a system with OpenCV without CUDA support, and ~40 ms on a system with Opencvwith CUDA support.